 1. Earn your degree

 Most entry-level HR roles require a bachelor’s degree in human resource management.
 At Herzing, you can earn your bachelor’s degree in 36 months when attending full time.
-The program prepares you for a variety of HR positions, including office manager, recruiter, payroll administrator, and more.
+There is a lot you can do with an HR degree, including office manager, recruiter, payroll administrator, and more.

 2. Gain experience